Skip to Content

 • Physical Layout — Does your campus layout require specific positions?

-• Service Types — Do different services need different post configurations?
+• Event Types — Do different services or programs need different post configurations?
+Use the Allowed Event Type field to control this.

 Best Practices

-• Use Clear Names — Names should be instantly recognizable.
+• Use Clear Names — Names should be instantly recognizable to any Safety Team Member.

-• Keep Descriptions Updated — Include any special instructions.
+• Keep Descriptions Updated — Include any special instructions or expectations for each post.

-• Regular Review — Audit posts quarterly to remove unused ones.
+• Regular Review — Audit posts quarterly to identify any that are no longer in use.

 • Consistency — Use the same naming conventions across similar posts.